All About Database Architects

 Becoming a Database Architect

-What work experience do I need to become a Database Architect?
+What education is needed to be a Database Architect?

 Below are examples of industries where Database Architects work: